TasengMancheykhun/learnCUDA/README.md

 Now, lets write the same thing as a CUDA program.
 CUDA programs have extension `.cu` </br> CPU is referred as Host and GPU is referred as Device. </br>
 When someone says 'device function', they are referring to the function written to run in GPU.
+A cuda program has two parts: Host code part and Device code part.

 ```
 %%writefile prog.cu